New Zealand

 |

-The capital of Oman contains the city of Ruwi, which makes up most of its economic sector; once the center of a powerful Sultanate
+The capital of Oman contains the city of Ruwi, which makes up most of its economic sector and powered a strong Sultanate

 |